 The Berufsakademie Sachsen, comprising seven universities of cooperative education in Bautzen, Breitenbrunn, Dresden, Glauchau, Leipzig as well as Plauen and Riesa, offers a three-year dual course in Economics, Technology as well as Social Welfare and Healthcare in over 40 study programmes.

-More than 4,000 students are groomed for a job in the universities of cooperative education as well as with the respective practice partners.
+4,400 students are groomed for a job in the universities of cooperative education as well as with the respective practice partners.

 After successfully completing a three-year course, the Free State of Saxony awards them with a recognised “Bachelor’s” degree or a “Diploma”.
 Both qualifications are equivalent, as a professional qualification, to the corresponding qualifications from state-run technical colleges.
 In addition, the Bachelor’s degree is at par with that of the universities.
 After receiving the Bachelor’s degree, graduates can register for a Master’s degree programme at a university, provided that the relevant admission requirements are met.